-On October 30, the 3-day 3rd World Laureates Forum (WLF) was opened at the Shanghai International Convention Center.
-Basic scientific research and cultivation of young scientists have always been the focus of WLF.
+On October 30, the 3-day 3rd World Laureates Association Forum (WLA Forum) was opened at the Shanghai International Convention Center.
+Basic scientific research and cultivation of young scientists have always been the focus of WLA Forum.
 However, the break out of COVID-19 pandemic this year has made it impossible for scientists to skirt around this topic that had caught worldwide attention.
 It has become the consensus of the participating scientists to unite scientific forces to fight against the pandemic.

 The fight against the pandemic serves as a model of scientific cooperation worldwide

 Roger Kornberg, Chairman of World Laureates Association and 2006 Nobel Laureate in Chemistry, said in his speech that we need to rely on science to address the current crisis and future pandemics, and that the joint response to the pandemic serves as a model of scientific cooperation worldwide.
 Scientists in universities, research institutes and industries are committed to studying viruses and exploring new diagnosis and treatment methods to prevent the spread of the pandemic.
 The world has never seen such a disaster, nor has it witnessed such wide scientific cooperation.
 The pandemic will surely be contained, and the lessons learned from it will help humans solve challenges in the future.
 Roger Kornberg clearly pointed out in the roundtable forum, “if we see the 20th century as an era of physics, then the 21st century is an era of biology, especially an era of human biology.”